Margin-Aware Intra-Class Novelty Identification for Medical Images: Introduction

 However, medical OOD detection poses great challenges due to the heterogeneity and unknown data characteristics of medical data.
 1) \emph{Mutations can happen.} Different from natural objects with fixed attributes, known diseases may progress to other mutated versions and generate anomalous data; 2) \emph{Heterogeneous data is a big concern.} Medical images collected from different race groups can introduce heterogeneity; 3) \emph{Distribution shifting always exists.} Data scanned with different machines or institutes may have distribution shifting; 4) \emph{Data with defects is common.} Medical images can be overexposed or scanned with incorrect positions/angles.

 \textit{OOD} data, also called \textit{anomaly}, \textit{outlier}, usually refers to data that shows dissimilarity from the training distribution.
 Given an image $x$, the goal of \textit{OOD detection} is to identify whether $x$ is from ID dataset $D_{in}$ or OOD dataset $D_{out}$.
 There are two types of OOD data commonly targeted to identify - \textit{(i) intra-class data:} OOD data belonging this type, which is also called \textit{novelty data}, often shares severe similarity with the ID classes and is extremely challenging to distinguish, \textit{e.g.}, the pneumonia chest X-ray presents close appearance with the normal images; \textit{(ii) inter-class data:} this data is significantly different from ID samples, \textit{e.g.,} a head CT image is much different in shape and color from the skin cancer image.
-Even though many anomaly detection methods have been proposed~\cite{schlachter2019deep:schlachter,tack2020csi:tack,liznerski2020explainable:explainable}, most of them focus on natural images and follow the one-vs-rest setup~\cite{tack2020csi:tack} for benchmark natural image datasets (\textit{e.g.,} MNIST~\cite{lecun-mnisthandwrittendigit-2010}, Fashion-MNIST~\cite{xiao2017fashion}, CIFAR-10~\cite{krizhevsky2010cifar}, ImageNet~\cite{deng2009imagenet}, \textit{etc.}).
+Even though many anomaly detection methods have been proposed~\cite{schlachter2019deep:schlachter,liznerski2020explainable:explainable}, most of them focus on natural images and follow the one-vs-rest setup~\cite{tack2020csi:tack} for benchmark natural image datasets (\textit{e.g.,} MNIST~\cite{lecun-mnisthandwrittendigit-2010}, Fashion-MNIST~\cite{xiao2017fashion}, CIFAR-10~\cite{krizhevsky2010cifar}, ImageNet~\cite{deng2009imagenet}, \textit{etc.}).
 Thus, the performance reported on the benchmark datasets is actually for inter-class prediction due to the clear class variation and often trivial to detect.
-In contrast, the anomaly detection in medical images is more of an \emph{intra-class} identification problem.
-Following the same one-vs-rest setup in this paper, the OOD detection in medical images reduces to a one-class classification (OCC) problem\cite{khan2014one}, also called \textit{novelty detection}.
+In contrast, the anomaly detection in medical images is more of an \emph{intra-class} identification problem, which can be also called \textit{novelty detection}.

 To train a novelty detector with only ID data available, learning high-quality ``normality" features is the fundamental step to identify the OOD samples during inference.
 AutoEncoder~\cite{mcclelland1986parallel} architecture, as an unsupervised model to learn efficient data features through reconstruction, is the most straightforward way to extract features for ID data~\cite{ruff2018deep:ruff}.
 For anomaly detection, the reconstruction error is treated as the score of outliers based on the assumption that the AutoEncoder~\cite{mcclelland1986parallel} is unable to reconstruct the anomalies well and causes large reconstruction errors.
 However, in the intra-class detection where the variations among the in-class and out-of-class medical images of the same category are very subtle, the AutoEncoder~\cite{mcclelland1986parallel} often fails owing to the lack of discriminative ability for intra-class detection (see Sec.~\ref{sec:background}).